R&D Project

 Summary of the project

-This project aims to develop AI-robots conducting scientific experiments in a challenging environment (e.g. in a hazardous atmosphere, or in a micro-scale setup), while interacting with scientists as a peer scientist.
-AI-robots and scientists will change their mutual interactions and do tries-and-errors together to handle objects or work in environments that they have never experienced with.
-The proposed concept will realize the discovery of scientific principles and solutions by AI-Robots in the science fields by 2050.
+This project aims to develop AI-robots capable of conducting scientific experiments in challenging environments (e.g. in a hazardous atmosphere, or in a micro-scale setup), while interacting with scientists as peers.
+AI-robots and scientists will change their mutual interactions and engage in trial and error together to handle objects or work in environments that they have never experienced.
+The proposed concept will enable AI-robots to discover scientific principles and solutions by 2050.

 Produced by: University of Tokyo